Need an EPC in Harpenden?

 • Temporary buildings that will be used for less than two years.

-• Can You Let A Property Without An Energy Performance Certificate?
+• Can You Let A Property Without An EPC?

 The answer is No. From April 2020 all rental properties must have a valid EPC recorded on the EPC register.
 To legally rent a property the energy rating of the EPC needs to be at least an “E”, or the property must have a valid exemption.

 The EPC rates a property from A 100 (the most efficient) to G 0 ( the least efficient).
-The average UK property is a D60.
-Rental properties need to be at the least an E rating.
-If it is not an E then the landlord will need to carry out some of the recommendations on the EPC to raise the rating.
+The rating of an average UK property is a D60 Rental properties need to be at least an E rating.
+If it is not an E then the property owner will need to undertake some of the recommendations on the EPC to raise the rating.
 If an E rating cannot be attained, then an exemption can be applied for by visiting the Government website and applying for an exemption on the PRS register.

 What Is The Minimum EPC Rating To Let A Property?

 The minimum EPC rating for rental is an ‘E’.
-The EPC scores the property from A, the best to G, the worst.
-Properties rated F or G, from April 2020, cannot legally be let.
+The EPC scores a property from A, the best to G, the worst.
+Properties rated F or G, after April 2020, cannot legally be let.
 Energy-efficient upgrades will need to be made, or a valid exemption applied for.

 What Is Penalty For Not Having An EPC?

-A set penalty charge of £200 can be given for failure to comply in the following instances: on sale or rent the seller or landlord failed to make a valid domestic EPC available free of charge to the future buyer or tenant at the earliest opportunity.
+A set penalty charge of £200 can be issued for failure to comply in the following instances: on sale or rent the owner or landlord failed to make a valid domestic EPC available free of charge to the future buyer or tenant at the earliest opportunity.

 Can An EPC Fail?

-Simply no. The EPC is not a pass or fail.
+No. The EPC is not a pass or fail.
 Nevertheless, different 3rd parties may require the EPC achieve a specified score before they decide to continue.
-An example might be a financial institution loaning funds against a rental property, would require that the EPC is at least an “E”.
+An example might be a financial institution loaning funds against a rental property, would require the EPC is at least an “E”.

 What Does EPC E Mean?

-The Energy Performance Certificate will rate the property either A,B,C,D,E,F, or G. An E rating is the legal minimum a dwelling can be so as to rent out.
-Also, it is getting to be the standard requested by banks when loaning funds against a home.
+The EPC will rate your property either A,B,C,D,E,F, or G. An E rating is the legal minimum a dwelling can be so as to rent out.
+It is also becoming the standard requested by banking institutions when loaning funds against a home.

-It’s not to say you won’t be able to obtain the money when it is below an E, although there are more likely to be additional conditions in the contract.
+It’s not to say you won’t be able to obtain the money when it is below an E, although there are more likely to be additional conditions in the agreement.

 What Happens If An EPC Runs Out During A Tenancy?